vkadlcik/DB48X-on-DM42/help/db50x.md

 ## Design overview

 The objective is to re-create an RPL-like experience, but to optimize it for the existing DM32 physical hardware.
-Ideally, db48x should be fully usable without a keyboard overlay. though one is [being worked on](../Keyboard-Layout.png).
+The DM32 keyboard layout is really different compared to the DB50X expected layout.
+For example, the DM32 does not have unshifted arrow keys, and has two shift keys.
+For that reason, when running DB50X on a DM32, it is highly recommended to use a [keyboard overlay](../Keyboard-Layout.png).

 Compared to the original HP48, the DM32 has a much larger screen, but no annunciators (it is a fully bitmap screen).
 It has a keyboard with dedicated